- Head Coach

 In 2012, Mitchell Rowan was a Preseason All-America pick after batting .403 with 12 homers in 2010, when he was named First Team All-Region.
 Rowan was also chosen Preseason All-America in 2011, but missed most of the season with an injury.

-Swick has improved John Lewis Field.
-In 2009, a new warning track was installed and the infield was laser-leveled.
-Players benefit from an updated clubhouse and new benches in the dugouts.
+In 2009, a warning track was installed and the infield was laser-leveled.
+Players benefit from an updated clubhouse which features new furniture and rubber flooring and new benches in the dugouts.
 In addition, there is a workout room for pitchers, a new windscreen, a catcher’s area in the bullpens and an updated hitting facility.

 Prior to returning to Willamette, Swick was an assistant coach with the Green Bay Bullfrogs of the Northwoods League in the summers of 2007 and 2008.